Every Geek should have one!

 February 7th, 2026.

-The tuning was smooth as silk and a dream.
-It was all down to the design of the knob.
-It was easy to grip.
+When you look at the FT-707 your eye is drawn to the VFO running knob.
+It is easy to grip.
 The indentations around the edge are there to ensure a firm hold.
 The dimple is there to ease fine tuning.
-It was weighted; it had momentum.
-You could spin it and tune from one end of the band to the other in one go.
+It is a master class in ergonomic design.

 Bridging the gap.
 NMEA 0183 to NMEA 2000.